mribeirodantas/NextflowSnippets/snippets/save_configs.md

 want to store, how, and where.
 However, if you're really worried about reproducibility, it'd be interesting to know what configurations were used in the specific run of the pipeline that generated these output files.
-The snippet below which is a solution to this problem will make use of an internal workflow variable of Nextflow: `workflow.configFiles`, that consists of a list of all the configuration files used.
+The snippet below which is a solution to this problem will make use of the `workflow.configFiles` Nextflow internal variable, that consists of a list of all the configuration files used.

 ```Groovy